getodk/docs/docs/central-install-digital-ocean.rst

         10 DOMAIN-NAME-HERE

 #.
-Build, stop, and start the mail container.
+Build and restart the mail container.

    .. code-block:: console